mookiedog/ptwd/README.md

 /home/<your-user-name>/
 └── projects/
-    ├── openocd       (a special version for debugging RP2xxx chips) ├── pico-sdk      (may contain multiple versions of the SDK over time) │   ├── 1.5.1
-    │   ├── 2.0.0
-    │   └── 2.1.1
-    └── ptwd          (where this project gets stored)
+    ├── openocd       (a special version for debugging RP2xxx chips) ├── pico-examples (sample code for SDK applications) ├── pico-sdk      (may contain multiple versions of the SDK over time) │   ├── 1.5.1     (predates the Pico/RP2040 only) │   ├── 2.0.0     (first version that supports Pico and Pico2) │   └── 2.1.1     (the most version, at time of writing) └── ptwd          (where our Pico project gets stored)
 ```

-In the same fashion as we did with the cross compiler toolchain, the SDK directory structure is set up so that we can store multiple versions of the SDK, allowing different projects the ability to use different versions.
-This is important because the SDK updates to this point typically have a small number of compatibility-breaking changes.
-By retaining old versions of the SDK, old projects will continue to build.

 ### RPi SDK